Soma-dev0808/swiftStreetView/README.md

 <img src="https://user-images.githubusercontent.com/55787141/86480678-0f19c780-bd81-11ea-8026-219ff084e6f2.png" width="950" height="600">

 This app was developed based on MVC.
 View will show UI, and Controller handle actions such as user input and page navigation.
-Model will handle data or provide some methods to handle converting data.
+Model will handle data and provide some methods to handle converting data.

 For the navigation of app is using Navigation Controller to make it smooth to navigate pages.